 Throughout the year, the Concerts division books artists for two large-scale concerts.
-In the fall, they celebrate the beginning of the year with Block Party, and in the spring, they host Spring Splash.
-This division also produces UCR’s longest-standing tradition, small-scale concerts called Nooners at the Belltower on Wednesday afternoons, and hosts other mini concerts including student contests.
-In recent years, ASPB has brought artists including Kendrick Lamar, Flosstradomus, JAUZ, Tory Lanez, Goldlink, Ty Dolla Sign, Trey Songz, DJ Snake, Dillon Francis, RL Grime and Young the Giant to UCR.
+In the fall, the division celebrates the beginning of the year with Block Party, and in the spring, it hosts Spring Splash.
+This division also produces UCR’s longest-standing tradition, small-scale concerts called Nooners at the Bell Tower on Wednesday afternoons, and hosts other mini concerts including student contests.
+In recent years, ASPB has brought artists including Kendrick Lamar, Flosstradomus, JAUZ, Tory Lanez, Goldlink, Ty Dolla Sign, Trey Songz, DJ Snake, Dillon Francis, RL Grime, and Young the Giant to UCR.

 The Special Events division fosters Highlander Spirit by programming events during Welcome Week and Homecoming Week, which include days full of activities, attractions, and excitement!
 Special Events’ biggest program, Bonfire, happens in preparation for UCR’s Homecoming basketball game.
 This event features a variety of attractions, DJs, fireworks show, and, of course, a gigantic bonfire burning the opposing team’s mascot.
 The division also books comedians for UCR’s largest comedy show.
 Special Events aims to create new experiences for students such as Silent Disco, the Chill Out, and We Love the 90s.

 Films and Lectures

 The Films & Lectures division is responsible for premiering movies before they hit theaters, and for bringing out popular speakers and panels that focus on a wide variety of topics from pop culture to politics.
 Recent premieres include "Wonder Woman," "Beauty and the Beast," "Dr. Strange," "Fantastic Beasts and Where to Find Them," and "Get Out."
 Past speakers include Buzzfeed’s Try Guys, Josh Peck, Rainn Wilson, "Orange Is the New Black"’s Jackie Cruz and Leah DeLaria, "Jane the Virgin"’s Justin Baldoni, and Barbell Brigade.